 The risk is aggregated at the Clearing Member level in all the risk management modules of CRCC and can be broken down to the level of individual account or Member's position.
-The cash settlement is aggregated by Clearing Member, so a single net debit or credit transaction is executed in the multilateral settlement process of the next session before 8:00 a.m.
+The cash settlement is aggregated by Clearing Member.

+so a single net debit or credit transaction is executed in the multilateral settlement process of the next session before 8:00 a.m.

 CRCC provides information to its Members through standardized communication channels.
-The two channels through which it interacts with Members are the SMART system terminals and the web portal.
+The channels through which it interacts with Members are the SMART system terminals, the SFTP server and the web portal.
 In the terminals the information is provided through text files and FIX protocol.
+The SFTP hosts the public and private files in CSV of fpml formats.
 The Web Portal is a web-based mechanism that allows the user to query information on transactions, open positions, guarantees and transaction simulators through a browser to facilitate the control and daily operations of Members.